abapic94/abapic94.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics, University of Tuzla, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mathematics, University of Primorska, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D, University of Primorska, 2022

 Work experience
 ======
-* Summer 2015: Research Assistant
+* November 2020 - December 2022: Young Researcher
-  * Github University
+  * University of Primorska, IAM
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Duties included: Writing papers on relevant topics, participating at conferences and seminars, covering tutorials on certain Math subjects available at the university.

-* Fall 2015: Research Assistant
+* September 2019 - November 2020: Teaching Assistant
-  * Github University
+  * University of Primorska, FAMNIT
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Duties included: Writing papers on relevant topics, participating at conferences and seminars, covering tutorials on certain Math subjects available at the university.

 Skills
 ======
-* Skill 1
-* Skill 2
+* Wolfram Mathematica
-  * Sub-skill 2.1
+* SAGE
-  * Sub-skill 2.2
+* Geogebra
-  * Sub-skill 2.3
+* LaTex
-* Skill 3
+* MS Office

 Publications
 ======